s0md3v/Bolt/README.md

 In this phase, 100 simultaneous requests are made to a single webpage to see if same tokens are generated for the requests.

 ##### Testing
 This phase is dedicated to active testing of the CSRF protection mechanism.
-It performs the followings checks
-- Mobile CSRF protection test
-- Request without CSRF token parameter
-- Request without CSRF token parameter value
-- Request with a self generated token
+It includes but not limited to checking if protection exsists for moblie browsers, submitting requests with self-generated token and testing if token is being checked to a certain length.

 ##### Analysing
 Various statistical checks are performed in this phase to see if the token is really random.